ahlisbon/diacriticsAndNengo/README.md

 4. Read the README.

 # Switching between your default keyboard and the IME
-*caps lock* replaces the *alt+shift* to switch between the most recently used IME and the default keyboard.
-To toggle typing in all capital letters, use *ctrl+caps lock* instead.
+-*caps lock* replaces the *alt+shift* to switch between the most recently used IME and the default keyboard.
+-To toggle typing in all capital letters, use *ctrl+caps lock* instead.

-Set the Japanese IME to "hiragana" with *alt+tilde*.
+-Set the Japanese IME to "hiragana" with *alt+tilde*.
 Then use *caps lock* to quickly swap between typing in English or Japanese.

 Remember that Windows will default to English when you open a new program.
 If you are typing in Japanese in Notepad, and then open a browser, Windows will default back to the English keyboard.

 (documentation on Korean IME will come in a future update)